Continual Pre-training of MoEs: How robust is your router?: Method Empirical Study

 \subsection{Training details}

 All models in our study (except re-training baselines) were pre-trained for $192,720$ gradient descent steps using a batch size of $1024$, a sequence length of $2048$, the AdamW optimizer, and the \emph{Cosine Inf} schedule~\citep{ibrahim2024simple}.
 For continual pre-training, each model in the main study follows a \emph{Cosine Inf} schedule resuming from the non-decayed checkpoint, while some models in the ablation section were continually pre-trained from decayed checkpoints following a cosine decay schedule (e.g., replicating the setting from \cite{ibrahim2024simple}).
 We continually pre-train the models for $95,370$ gradient descent steps using the same batch size and sequence length as during pre-training.
 Each model was trained across $64$ A100 GPUs using data parallelism and zero-1~\citep{zero}.
 To accelerate the dropless MoE forward pass we use the Megablocks kernel~\citep{megablocks}.
+More details of the exact schedules used for each experiment are provided in section~\ref{apdx:sec:hparams} of the appendix.
+Additionally, figure~\ref{apdx:fig:infinite-lr-schedule} illustrates learning rate schedules used for (a) pre-training, (b) continual pre-training, (c) full re-training, and (d) rewarming ablation of Sec.
+5.1.

-\subsection{Maximum Routing Imbalance: A proxy for latency in MoEs}
+\subsection{Maximum Routing Imbalance: A proxy for worst-case latency in MoEs}

 While performance is one important axis of robustness to distribution shifts, maintaining a balanced load across experts is just as important for MoE foundation models.
 Without a balanced load, MoE transformers inferenced using expert parallelism without token dropping (e.g., as is done for SOTA models~\citep{ds3,deepep2025}) could be bottlenecked by the speed of a single accelerator that receives all the tokens, leading to underutilization of the hardware, lower throughput, and higher costs.
 To quantitatively assess the effect of distribution shift on load balance, we propose the maximum routing imbalance (MRI): the largest proportion of tokens routed to a single expert in a given MoE layer.
 Concretely, the MRI at a training iteration $t$ and MoE layer $j$ is defined as